Xv-yn/University/MIMI2002/IOA_Chl.md

-# IOA Notes

-## Chlamydia trachomatis Infection Strategy
+# Chlamydia trachomatis Infection Strategy

 Chlamydia is an **obligated intracellular bacterium**.